-2-B Other Persons

-Name: Mr Henry Shelford

-Address and/or Residents Association:

-Received: 12 th June 2017

-I strongly object to this application.
-The premises is on a narrow pedestrianised street that leads to the main entrance to our residential block, the unit itself is directly next door to our building entrance, the unit is underneath residential apartments and bedroom windows.

-- The introduction of a licensed premise and late licensed premise has the significant potential to make coming home a scary event.
+2-B Other Pe 2-B Other Persons Name: Mr Henry Shelford Address and/or Residents Association: Received: 12 th June 2017 that leads to the n nain entrance to our ing entrance, the ur premises is on a narrow pedestrianised street residential block, the unit itself is directly next nit is underneath residential apartments and - The introduction of a licensed premise and late licensed premise has the significant potential to make coming home a scary event.
 The premise is directly next door to our communal entrance.
 We don't want to suffer always deal with a group of people loitering next door to our entrance. - The noise from drinkers and smokers will negatively impact residents above the unit. - Smokers outside talking late at night and People who have been drinking leaving the establishment have the significant potential to create noise from residents whose apartments are above.
-This problem is exacerbated by the narrowness of the street meaning noise is funnelled upwards. - All the units have an overhang / shelter.
+This problem is exacerbated by the narrowness of the street - meaning noise is funnelled upwards. - All the units have an overhang / shelte r.
 Including our entrance.
 This has the potential to increase loitering as a problem.

-- The block has a problem around illegal access including a recent arson attack.
-Having a drinking location directly next door will likely only exacerbate that problem. - The cumulative effect of multiple late night drinking places will make the block a focal point leading to an exaggeration of the noise and social problems. - You are considering a number of applications.
+- The block has a problem around illegal access - including a recent arson attack.
+Having a drinking location directly next door will likely only exacerbate that problem.

+- The cumulative effect of multiple late night drinking places will make the block a focal point - leading to an exaggeration of the noise and social problems.

+- You are considering a number of applications.
 My objection is strongest for the applications on Newport Court.
 It's a narrow pedestrian street that is often busy.
 It has our entrance on it.
 To introduce late night drinking (or drinking at all) will introduce loitering and noise.
 Making it unpleasant to come home and for residents.
 I most strongly object to these applications on Newport Court.